peteroupc/peteroupc.github.io/filenames.md

 - support different character encodings,
 - use different rules in the storage of file names,
-- use different rules for case comparisons and normalization comparisons, and
+- use different rules for case comparisons and normalization comparisons,
-- have different limits on the number of code units a file name can have.
+- have different limits on the number of code units a file name can have, and
+- could reject certain file names.

 For example, by default&mdash;